tarang1998/docker-k8s/README.md

                 - The Throughput is 291.6 request/second
                 - The average response time is 34 ms.
                 - The request latency varies from 15 ms - 655 ms
-                - 90% of the request recieved response within 41 ms, 95% within 47 ms, 99% within 91 ms
+                - 90% of the request received response within 41 ms, 95% within 47 ms, 99% within 91 ms

         - Medium load (e.g., 50 concurrent users).